forestgrape/coronavirus/7_social/controlling.md

 * Opting out of (some) treatments on free will and without any pressure I consider a right too, but for doing so without any pressure, not overwhelmed hospitals are necessary.
 * The overall process can get less efficient.
 E.g. patients need out of hospital treatment, which has additional challenges.
 * Can greatly increase the risk for additional spread since protection measures may not be in place.
 E.g. the provisional building may not have an appropriate ventilation and temporary personal can be more likely to forget about proper protection measures.

-### Looking Ahead
-> 23. May 2021, subjective remarks, currently in work

-#### Southern Hemisphere
-Moderate measures are likely needed in Winter 2021 in the Southern Hemisphere since the risks groups are not vaccinated yet.
-E.g. capacity reduction and moving businesses to outdoors.

-#### Northern Hemisphere
-Mild measures (but no closures) such as ventilation and masks in sensible indoor environments (crowded indoor public rooms) and some restriction on indoor mass events (in indoor rooms with more than a few hundred persons) e.g. ensuring ventilation (possibly by CO2 or capacity constraints) can be necessary.

-If the Summer 2021 is used to ensure adequate ventilation in sensible settings such as super markets, public transport, stairwells in residential blocks, indoor arenas and other indoor places with many people: Only very few other measures will be necessary.
-Coronaviruses mutate fast and may [out-mutate recognition by neutralizing antibodies](../4_immunological/immune_evasion.md) within a few months but they cannot out-mutate ventilation.

-> Well not quite, the evolution of directed flying is possible, but not so fast: There are [life forms](../2_biological/life-forms.md) which are capable of directed flying such as insects or birds.
-Like all higher life forms, these flying life forms likely evolved from [RNA life forms](../2_biological/life-forms.md#ssrna) similar to coronaviruses.
-But this evolution took place during billions of years.